Karl is a longtime freelancer who's passionate about music, art, and writing.

 The original version of “Other Side” is full of howling, shredding guitar and chanting vocals over a throbbing beat.
 The rapped quality of the vocals and the overall demeanour of the original are shrouded in darkness.
 In the remix, there’s an equally dark and shredding synth with a chip-tune quality.

 There’s a considerable variation between the original version of “Dream” and the remix.
-In the original, everything is ethereal with soft flows of gently washing synth, deep gliding bass and a beat that ever so lightly brushes the music.
+In the original, everything is ethereal with soft flows of gently washing synth, deep gliding bass, and a beat that ever so lightly brushes the music.
 The melody is delicate and barely perceptible.

-The remix is harder edged and more energetic.
+The remix is harder-edged and more energetic.
 The chiptune lead kicks the track off as those computerized sounds quickly oscillate over a rebounding beat.
 That melody which is barely noticeable in the original version slices into the music playing on that high, sharp lead.
-I do like the breaking, pulsing and stuttering feeling to the track and the vocal sample adds an ethereal quality.
+I do like the breaking, pulsing, and stuttering feeling to the track and the vocal sample adds an ethereal quality.

 This is a piece of music that has a full, thick sound to it.
 The track moves into a slowly oscillating synth that plays high over a steady beat that begins a second segment with a high, tightly wound synth crying out over the smoother, more even beat.

-The “Touch Off” remix takes the basic melody of the original and turns what start off as a rocking track driven by battering drums, leaping guitar and a howling sax into something with a much more technological, hard edge that gives it a fresh character.
+The “Touch Off” remix takes the basic melody of the original and turns what starts off as a rocking track driven by battering drums, leaping guitar, and a howling sax into something with a much more technological, hard edge that gives it a fresh character.
 The remix delivers the melody on a string-like, reverberant synth that carries the melody over a lower, oscillating synth that moves under it as the beat throbs steadily along with the bass that supports it.

 The drums gain energy and drive while the lead melody moves along over twisted, broken sounds.
 The segment where the piano chords jump in over a bouncy synth have a ear-grabbing quality that I enjoy.
-I’m also enamoured of the dense synths that rise and fall into the music with an organ-like part moving through with the vocal sample.
+I’m also enamoured by the dense synths that rise and fall into the music with an organ-like part moving through with the vocal sample.